-Two examinations are required to become licensed as a professional engineer in the state of Florida: the NCEES Fundamentals of Engineering (FE) and Principles and Practice (PE) exams.
+In order to become licensed as a professional engineer in the State of Florida, successful completion of two (2) examinations is required: the NCEES Fundamentals of Engineering (FE) exam and the NCEES Principles and Practice (PE) exam.

 If the candidate wishes to apply for certification as an Engineer Intern (EI) in Florida and has directly registered with NCEES, the FE Endorsement Application must be completed and submitted to FBPE for approval.
 Once the application has been paid in full, processed and approved, an EI certification will be issued to the candidate.
 The fee for applying by endorsement is $100.